turnerud/turnerud.github.io/siem-lab.md

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/ef42f840-5927-496c-949e-1f0aaa0bfb79">

-I decided to leave this allowed initially, in order to see the brute force attempts to RDP into my network.
+I decided to leave this option allowed initially, in order to see the brute force attempts to RDP into my network.

 I was able to deploy Microsoft Sentinel to my resource group.
 This will allow us to streamline our SIEM through their user interface.

 <img width="346" alt="image" src="https://github.com/user-attachments/assets/0022840d-ab7c-493b-9251-84148e9b72f5">

 Now, we can access this interface (which is empty for now):

 ![image](https://github.com/user-attachments/assets/a6c260ee-d9f7-471b-9f5f-d4d537f49a3a)